 Higher deductible or Co-payment

-A deductible is an amount you pay for insurance before the health cover starts.
+A deductible is an amount you pay for insurance before the health coverage starts.
 If you choose a higher deductible, you can help reduce your premium by a significant amount.
 There are two types of deductibles – voluntary and mandatory.
 While the mandatory deductible is decided by the policymakers, you can choose a higher amount for the voluntary component and reduce the cost of your premium.
 However, be careful while choosing to pay a higher deductible as you will have to pay the amount out of your pocket before the insurance cover starts.

 You can also opt for a co-payment.
 Co-payment refers to the fixed portion, amount, or percentage of your medical expenses that you have to pay while the rest is covered by your insurance policy during claim settlement.
 A higher co-payment option ensures a lower premium cost.
 Since higher co-payment would mean that you would have to pay a larger share of the medical cost, it has to be chosen with careful consideration.